vladsaveliev/sequana/doc/index.rst

     conda install numpy matplotlib pandas snakemake graphviz scipy

-Then, depending on the pipelines on standalone applications you want to use you will need to install other packages.
-Here is a non exhaustive list of dependencies that should be enough to run the most of the current pipelines (commands are split on several lines but you can also install everything in one go)::
+Then, depending on the pipelines or standalone applications you want to use, you will need to install other packages.
+Here is a non exhaustive list of dependencies that should be enough to run most of the current pipelines (commands are split on several lines but you can also install everything in one go)::

-    conda install pysam pyvcf snpeff biokit bioservices spades khmer conda install bwa bcftools samtools bedtools picard freebayes fastqc conda install kraken krona
+    conda install pysam pyvcf snpeff biokit bioservices spades khmer conda install bwa bcftools samtools bedtools picard freebayes fastqc conda install kraken krona pigz

-.. note:: we ported quast to python 3.5 but this is not yet in bioconda.
-One can install it from the quast github (required by denovo pipeline only) (sept 2016)
+.. note:: the denovo_assembly pipelines uses Quast tool.
+We ported the package to python 3.5 but this is not yet in bioconda.
+One can install it from the quast github (sept 2016).

 .. note:: **Sequana** is not fully compatible with Python 2.7 since a dependency
     (Snakemake) is only available for Python 3.5.
 However, many core functionalities would work under Python 2.7

-.. note:: we also provide a docker file with release 0.11 of Sequana pre-installed.
+.. note:: We also provide a docker file with release 0.11 of Sequana pre-installed.
     Please see https://github.com/sequana/sequana/tree/master/docker

 .. _quick_start: